What You Need to Know for a Successful HubSpot Implementation

 Picture this: you’ve purchased HubSpot, hired a HubSpot partner agency for the implementation process, and your entire team is excited and asking when they can start using the tools.
 They’re ready to get in the account and begin training sessions with the partner agency, and stakeholders at your company are eager to see results from their investment, well, yesterday.

-Let’s pump the breaks.
+Let’s pump the brakes.

 As a HubSpot partner agency that regularly implements HubSpot for our clients, we want all of those things, too.
 We take great pride in helping companies maximize their marketing and sales outcomes through this robust software.
 But, just like anything worthwhile, HubSpot implementations take time to do right.
 We want to set reasonable expectations in the minds of our clients before we get started, as well as make it clear who is responsible for key deliverables during an implementation.